tomzx/blog.tomrochette.com-content/agi/books/chris-eliasmith-how-to-build-a-brain-a-neural-architecture-for-biological-cognition/article.md

 ### 3.3 Semantics: An Overview
 * Dual-Coding Theory: perceptual and verbal information are processed in distinct channels
-	* Linguistic processing is done using a symbolic code, and perceptual processing is done using an anolog code, which retains the perceptual features of a stimulus
+	* Linguistic processing is done using a symbolic code, and perceptual processing is done using an analog code, which retains the perceptual features of a stimulus

 ### 3.4 Shallow Semantics
 * Semantic pointers are lossy compressions